image

 Fude DE Mannen ふでDEまんねん

-This pen is also available as a shorter Profit model with a clip.
+This pen is also available as a shorter Profit Junior model with a clip.
 It is light-weight and well balanced when the cap is posted.

 Fude DE Mannen ふでDEまんねん Profit model